You will learn

 - Website Button: Once your flow is ready and waiting, add the back in stock snippet to your store's theme files.
 This snippet will automatically show a "notify me when available" button when items become sold out.
 When shoppers click this button, they'll fill out a form and go right into your flow.

-Klaviyo currently supports back in stock flows for accounts with Shopify or BigCommerce integrations as well as accounts with inventory-aware custom catalog feeds.
+Klaviyo currently supports back in stock flows for accounts with Shopify, BigCommerce, or Magento 2 integrations as well as accounts with inventory-aware custom catalog feeds.

 Keep in mind that if you're using Shopify's point-of-sale (POS) hardware and an ecommerce store, the back in stock flow will count all of the inventory in your physical store as well as in your warehouse.